evkx/evkx.github.io/content/models/fiat/600e/600e/_index.md

 ### Sound system

-One type of sound system is available for the Fiat 600e.
+The Fiat 600e comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 The model has 3 USB-A connections as standard.